Newport Beach LibraryHome Menu

 Any child who has not yet entered kindergarten.

-RETURN to the library with your completed reading log.
-You'll get a prize and a new reading log for another 50 books.
+RETURN to the library after logging your reading in Beanstack and you'll get a prize for every 50 books read.

 REPEAT until you reach 1,000 books!